AsyrafMustaffa-01/medallion-Azure-DBT-spark/README.md

 Silver Layer - The data then have been transformed, changed and might been removed form the system.

-Gold Layer - The data that already ready to be used by different unit such as Business Intelligence and Analytics.
+Gold Layer - The data that ready to be used by different unit such as Business Intelligence and Analytics.

 ## Technologies